muhaochen/on2vec/README.md

-# Embedding-based Relation Prediction for Ontology Population.
-In *Proceedings of the 17th SIAM International Conference on Data Mining*
+# Embedding-based Relation Prediction for Ontology Population

 This repository includes the code of On2Vec.